gibbok/typescript-book/README.md

 ## Exploring the Type System

-### The TypeScript language service
+### The TypeScript Language Service

-The TypeScript language service, also known as tsserver, offers various features such as error reporting, diagnostics, compile-on-save, renaming, go to definition, completion lists, signature help, and more.
+The TypeScript Language Service, also known as tsserver, offers various features such as error reporting, diagnostics, compile-on-save, renaming, go to definition, completion lists, signature help, and more.
 It is primarily used by integrated development environments (IDEs) to provide IntelliSense support.
 It seamlessly integrates with Visual Studio Code and is utilized by tools like Conquer of Completion (Coc).

 Developers can leverage a dedicated API and create their own custom language service plugins to enhance the TypeScript editing experience.
 This can be particularly useful for implementing special linting features or enabling auto-completion for a custom templating language.